 Complications after breast cancer surgery

-Morbidity after breast or axillary procedures for breast cancer is reported to be as high as 68%, and can include impaired shoulder range of motion (ROM), pain, lymphedema, and brachial plexopathy.3 Advances in surgical techniques have decreased the incidence of postoperative sequelae, especially the transition from axillary lymph node dissection (66% morbidity) to sentinel lymph node biopsy (36% morbidity).3 Primary prevention may include early recognition and referral for rehabilitation interventions.
+Morbidity after breast or axillary procedures for breast cancer is reported to be as high as 68%, and can include impaired shoulder range of motion (ROM), pain, lymphedema, chest tightness and brachial plexopathy.3,61 Factors that influence the development of upper extremity morbidity after breast cancer surgery include baseline shoulder pathology, obesity, post-surgical complications and regional lymph node radiotherapy.60 Advances in surgical techniques have decreased the incidence of postoperative sequelae, especially the transition from axillary lymph node dissection (66% morbidity) to sentinel lymph node biopsy (36% morbidity).3 Primary prevention may include early recognition and referral for rehabilitation interventions.

 Chemotherapy-induced peripheral neuropathy (CIPN)

 Incidence varies by chemotherapeutic agent and is typically dose-dependent.
-Neurotoxicity of platinum agents ranges from virtually 100% for cisplatin to around 50% for carboplatin and oxaliplatin, with severe CIPN in 10% of patients.4 Taxane-induced CIPN occurs more commonly with paclitaxel (57%-83% with up to 33% being severe) than docetaxel (11%-64% with only 14% being severe).2,4 Vincristine-induced CIPN occurs in virtually 100% of patients, as opposed to other vinca alkaloids, such as vinblastine (8%) and vinorelbine (20%).2,4 Risk factors include combination therapy with other neurotoxic agents, pre-existing peripheral neuropathy, low magnesium for platinum agents, and unrecognized hereditary peripheral neuropathy for vincristine.4 Several neuroprotective agents have been studied, including glutathione, vitamin E, and magnesium supplementation, but results have been inconclusive.4 Dose reduction is the only known primary prevention at this time.
-No gold standard screening tool exists for CIPN, however, the Common Terminology Criteria for Adverse Events Scale was developed by the Eastern Cooperative Oncology Group and the National Cancer Institute.
+Neurotoxicity of platinum agents ranges from virtually 100% for cisplatin to around 50% for carboplatin and oxaliplatin, with severe CIPN in 10% of patients.4 Taxane-induced CIPN occurs more commonly with paclitaxel (57%-83% with up to 33% being severe) than docetaxel (11%-64% with only 14% being severe).2,4 Vincristine-induced CIPN occurs in virtually 100% of patients, as opposed to other vinca alkaloids, such as vinblastine (8%) and vinorelbine (20%).2,4 Risk factors include combination therapy with other neurotoxic agents, pre-existing peripheral neuropathy, low magnesium for platinum agents, and unrecognized hereditary peripheral neuropathy for vincristine.4 Several neuroprotective agents have been studied, including glutathione, vitamin E, and magnesium supplementation, but results were previously inconclusive.4 Dose reduction was the only known primary prevention.
+However more recently, lithium appears to prevent CIPN from taxanes, vinca alkaloids.5 Other compounds include a sigma-1 receptor and nicotinic acetylcholine antagonist in addition to cannabidiol are currently under investigation for treatment of CIPN5.
+Another approach to treating CIPN is to prevent it from occurring in the first place.
+Limb hypothermia or “Cooling therapy” has demonstrated potential benefit in limiting the peripheral neurotoxic effects of certain chemotherapeutic agents such as taxanes and platinum based therapies.
+While multiple studies have reported positive subjective and/or objective effects of cooling therapy on CIPN, factors such as significant heterogeneity in study design and low power make it difficult to draw definitive conclusions for this preventative treatment.

 Radiation induced brachial plexopathy (RIBP)